 responding to those risks with more forceful product warnings.
 Roche contended that the trial court unfairly curtailed its ability at trial to defend that numbers-oriented evidence and advocacy.

 Prior to the trial in this case, plaintiff moved to bar defense counsel from presenting certain proofs and arguments concerning the background incident rates of IBD in the general population.
-In
+That makes complete sense; how often do people get the disease when they aren't exposed?
+But, in

 The appellate court concluded it lacked confidence that this trial, when considered as a whole, provided a full and fair opportunity for Roche to contest, present, and advocate the relevant "numbers" evidence.
 Specifically, the trial court erred in forbidding Roche from placing into

 evidence (and arguing) statistics about Accutane usage that could have made Roche's conduct and labeling decisions appear far more reasonable to the jury.
-The number of users evidence could have given the jurors very relevant contextual background, and possibly led the jury to be more indulgent of Roche's alleged delay in upgrading the risk information on Accutane's label and package insert.
+The number of users evidence could have given the jurors very relevant contextual background, and possibly led the jury to view differently Roche's pacing in upgrading the risk information on Accutane's label and package insert.
 Even accepting, for the sake of argument, plaintiff's contention that adverse events are heavily under-reported, the quantity of actual users of a drug logically is a significant part of the

 numerical landscape.
 At a minimum, the actual usage data for Accutane would go to "safety signaling" concerns, i.e., whether Roche had received sufficiently frequent adverse "signals" to take corrective action.
 Had Roche been allowed to fully present the statistics on users and other related counter-proofs, the jury would have had a fuller and more balanced picture of the data bearing upon the company's conduct in changing its label.
 See McCarrell v.
 Hoffman-La Roche, Inc., No. A-3280-07 (App.
 Div.
 Mar.
 12, 2009), certif. denied, 199 N.J.
 518 (2009).

 The case was remanded for a new trial.
-And on remand, the defense will not be foreclosed from attempting to use the numbers evidence to show not only that the company acted reasonably in the manner in which it developed and modified the Accutane product warnings, but also to attempt (if it chooses to do so) to disprove causation
+And on remand, the defense will not be foreclosed from attempting to use the numbers evidence to show not only that the company acted reasonably in the manner in which it developed and modified the Accutane product warnings, but also to attempt (if it chooses to do so) to disprove general causation (along with the multiple epidemiological studies refuting causation).

 Roche has successfully defended IBD claims in the federal cases brought to date, obtaining dismissals in each case that have been affirmed on appeal by the United States Court of Appeals for the Eleventh Circuit.